kanigirivijay/Audio-to-text-using-API-/README.md

+THE CODE IS ALSO IN THE READ ME

 This project is a Streamlit-based web application that leverages the power of the OpenAI Whisper model to translate audio from any language into English text.
 It provides a clean, interactive interface for users to upload audio files, perform the translation, and download the results.

 Key Features